BerenMillidge/ActivationRelaxation/README.md

 If you find this code useful, please reference in your paper:
 ```
-@article{millidge2020investigating,
+@article{millidge2020activation,
-  title={Investigating the Scalability and Biological Plausibility of the Activation Relaxation Algorithm},
+  title={Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain},
-  author={Millidge, Beren and Tschantz, Alexander and Seth, Anil and Buckley, Christopher L},
+  author={Millidge, Beren and Tschantz, Alexander and Buckley, Christopher L and Seth, Anil},
-  journal={arXiv preprint arXiv:2010.06219},
+  journal={arXiv preprint arXiv:2009.05359},
   year={2020}
 }
 ```